lowrycode/swaplett-project/README.md

 ## Instructions Modal

-As discussed [previously](#icon-to-open-instructions-modal), the instructions modal can be opened by clicking on the `btn-show-instructions` button (the circle-question-mark icon) in the top right corner of the page.
+As discussed [previously](#icon-to-open-instructions-modal), the instructions modal can be opened by clicking on the "show instructions" button (the circle-question-mark icon) in the top right corner of the page.

 The modal consists of:
 - a dark semi-transparent overlay (to darken the main page content)